 If the suit is filed after these deadlines, it can be dismissed.
 However, it’s always a good idea to seek legal advice, as there are exceptions in which the statute of limitations may be halted and the deadline for filing a claim extended.

 Although filing claims or reliving traumatic experiences can be overwhelming, moving towards the compensation you are due is the right thing for you and your family.
 You’re not alone in this fight.
-The qualified attorneys of Breaux Law Firm are just a phone call away.
+The qualified New Orleans medical malpractice lawyer of Breaux Law Firm are just a phone call away.
 Let us handle your case and get you what you deserve.